LCU Baseball

 The Chaps had a remarkable season in 2009 claiming the second National Championship in school history (first one since 1983) while amassing a 52-8 overall record.
 They claimed their third Sooner Athletic Conference title under Blackwood’s guidance and were ranked No. 1 in the final national poll for the second consecutive year.
 He was named the 2009 National Coach of the Year and the SAC Coach of the Year.

 The Chaps had a remarkable season in 2008 with a 53-4 final record, which was the lowest single-season loss total in Lubbock Christian history.
-They claimed their second Sooner Athletic Conference title under Blackwood’s guidance and were ranked No. 1 in the final regular season NAIA Top 25 Poll.
+They claimed their second Sooner Athletic Conference title under Blackwood’s tenure and were ranked No. 1 in the final regular season NAIA Top 25 Poll.
 It was the first time the Chaps had received the No. 1 ranking since 1985.

 In only his third year at the helm of the Lubbock Christian University baseball team, Blackwood enjoyed a level of success few coaches ever get the opportunity to experience.
-In 2006, LCU completed the third most successful season in school history as the Chaps won the NAIA Region VI title for the first time and then proceeded to win the NAIA Mid-South Super-Regional and advance to the NAIA World Series, where they finished third.
-On the year, LCU finished 50-17 to post back-to-back 50 win seasons and ended the regular season ranked #6 in the nation.
+In 2006, LCU completed (at the time) the third most successful season in school history as the Chaps won the NAIA Region VI title for the first time and then proceeded to win the NAIA Mid-South Super-Regional and advance to the NAIA World Series, where they finished third.
+On the year, LCU finished 50-17 to post back-to-back 50 win seasons and ended the regular season ranked No.6 in the nation.

 In 2005, the Chaps completed a 17 game turnaround as they posted a 53-15 record, won their fourth Sooner Athletic Conference title, and advanced to the NAIA Region VI championship game.
 The marked turnaround demonstrated Coach Blackwood’s ability to adjust quickly and was impressive enough to earn him both Sooner Athletic Conference and NAIA Region VI Coach of the Year Honors.